-I will share that when I brought up that I was making them to my family, each individually, they thought I was kidding.
-There is no joking around about this depth of savory goodness for me and I completely did not understand their responses.
-When I went on to make it clear this was no laughing matter but rather potentially the best indulgent, messy, delicious dish they’d had in a long time, my kids were grossed out.
+When I first told my family I was making them, they thought I was kidding.
+There is no joking around about this depth of savory goodness for me and I was stunned by their responses.
+I made it clear this was no laughing matter but rather potentially the best indulgent, messy, delicious dish they’d had in a long time, my kids were grossed out.
 Say, what?
 Kids who love tater tots and nachos and this did not sound like a dream come true?
 I wondered whose family I was really speaking to.

 - 2 16-ounce packages frozen ‘Tater Tot’ type potatoes